 7. Vinegar Test

 Prepare a mixture of 2-3 drops of vinegar and a bit of water.
 Add a tablespoonful of honey to the mixture of water and vinegar and stir.
 If the resulting mixture foams up, the honey is not pure.

-In this test, it is best to add vinegar last if you mix all the three materials in one container.
+In this test, it is best to add vinegar last if you mix all three materials in one container.

-Signs that Honey Could be Pure
+Signs that Honey Could Be Pure

-Lookout for some telltale signs that show honey you are interested in might be pure.
+Lookout for some telltale signs that show the honey you are interested in might be pure.
 They are not conclusive, so do not rely on these signs only.
 You are likely to find that honey is pure if you see the following:

 - You are buying the honey from a local beekeeper you know or at a farmer’s market – The local beekeeper may be your friend, someone who a friend recommended to you, or even a reliable or reputable beekeeper in your area.

-- Honeycombs taken from the hive and sold without further honey extraction – There is minimal chance that the honey you buy in capped honey cells is adulterated.
+- Honeycombs taken from the hive and sold without further honey extraction – There is a minimal chance that the honey you buy in capped honey cells is adulterated.
 However, some beekeepers feed their honeybee colonies too much sugar syrup and therefore produce low-quality honey.